Is Luxury Watch Investing Worth It? Complete Investor's Guide

 Risks

-• Fashion changes — tastes shift, models lose popularity
+• Fashion changes — tastes shift, models lose popularity.
+The steel sports watch trend may not last forever.

-• Survivorship bias — you hear about Rolexes that went 10x, not those that lost
+• Survivorship bias — you hear about Rolexes that went 10x, not the thousands of watches that lost value.
+For every Nautilus success story, there are hundreds of Hublots and Panerai sitting in drawers worth 50% of purchase price.

 Taxes in Poland